lynch school of education

 The minor in Special Education is designed to prepare students to work with a diverse group of special needs learners.
 In light of a growing national movement for further inclusion of special needs students in regular classrooms, teachers must be able to accommodate special needs students in their classrooms.
 All education students are strongly urged to consider this important minor.
 Detailed information on the minor in Special Education can be found in the Minors section of the Lynch School catalog and on the Lynch School website.

 The minor in Middle School Mathematics Teaching is available to Elementary Education majors with an Arts and Sciences Mathematics major or an Arts and Sciences Mathematics/Computer Science interdisciplinary major, or to Secondary Education majors with an Arts and Sciences Mathematics major.
 Teachers of middle school mathematics are in great need in the United States, and all eligible Lynch School students should investigate this option.
 For more information on the minor in Middle School Mathematics Teaching, consult the Minors section of the Lynch School catalog and the Lynch School website.

-The minor in Organizational Studies-Human Resources is open to Lynch School Applied Psychology and Human Development majors only.
+The minor in Management and Leadership is open only to Lynch School majors in Applied Psychology and Human Development.
 This minor is limited to 15 students per class and requires a specific grade point average of 3.5, a completed application, and a 250-word rationale for pursuing this minor.
 See the Minors section of the Lynch School catalog and the Lynch School website.